POST-DOCTORAL FELLOWSHIPS

 Step two: if you are eligible, start thinking about your topic and programme of work.

-Step three: at the same time, identify an academic you think would be best-suited to mentoring you during your PDF, and make contact with that senior academic, who will be your primary mentor.
-The ESRC requires fellows to have a mentor based at the university at which the fellowship is held, and states that “a secondary mentor is permitted”.
-Please note that SENSS requires its Fellows to have two mentors during their fellowship: one based at the Fellow’s home university, and one at a different SENSS university.
+Step three: at the same time, identify an academic you think would be best-suited to being your primary mentor, and make contact with them.
+The ESRC requires Fellows to have a mentor based at the university at which they hold their Fellowship, and states that “a secondary mentor is permitted”.
+Please note that SENSS requires its Fellows to have two mentors during their Fellowship: one must be based at the Fellow’s home university, and one at a different SENSS university.
 SENSS has taken this position, which is endorsed by the ESRC, because we believe that having a second mentor from a different SENSS university strengthens the Fellow’s research, exposes the Fellow to different institutional practices, and increases the Fellow’s access to professional academic and non-academic networks.
 Our current and former Fellows’ experience has borne this out.
-Therefore, applicants must name two mentors in their full applications.
+Therefore, applicants must name two mentors if they are invited to submit full applications.

-Step four: submit your expression of interest (EoI) to SENSS via Qualtrics by 12.00pm noon GMT on Wednesday 20 March 2024.
+Step four: submit your expression of interest (EoI) to SENSS via HEIApply by 12.00pm noon GMT on date to be confirmed.
 We require you to submit an EoI by the deadline so that we can gauge demand and, most importantly, support you in your application, including working with you on your costings.
-The EoI phase of this competition is now closed.
-The document here shows the questions asked on the Expression of Interest Qualtrics survey.
+We anticipate that the EoI phase of this competition will open on date to be confirmed.
+A document which gives an indication of the questions asked in the EoI will be available here soon.

 Please note the following:

-• You may only apply to one SENSS university for a PDF.
-You may also submit applications to other ESRC-funded DTPs, but you must tell us if you do so.
+You may only apply to one SENSS university for a PDF.
+You may also submit applications to other universities which are part of other ESRC-funded DTPs, but you must tell us if you do so.

-• If you are invited to put in a full application, you will receive a decision on that application during the week commencing 8 July 2024.
+If you are invited to put in a full application, you will receive a decision on that application by date to be confirmed.

-• You will be expected to start your PDF on 1 October 2024.
+You will be expected to start your PDF on date to be confirmed.

 OUTCOME OF THE EXPRESSION OF INTEREST PHASE

-After the deadline of 20 March, the university to which you have applied will review your expression of interest and, if your application is deemed sufficiently strong when viewed against the selection criteria set out by the ESRC, you will be contacted and invited to submit a full application.
+After the deadline of date to be confirmed, the university to which you have applied will review your EoI and, if your application is deemed sufficiently strong when viewed against the selection criteria set out by the ESRC, you will be contacted and invited to submit a full application.